Who Needs Affordable Housing?

 - In-depth Advising – To learn about extended communication or long-term assistance available to CPD grantees, visit Technical Assistance.

-If you are an organization with a policy question related to HOME, National Housing Trust Fund (HTF), or Self-Help Home Ownership Opportunity Program (SHOP), please contact your local HUD Field Office for assistance.
+If you are an organization with a policy question related to HOME,or National Housing Trust Fund (HTF) please contact your local HUD Field Office for assistance.

 How Can My Organization Receive Funds?